owl4ce/dotfiles/README.md

   An example is turning on `nm-applet`, because by default I don't use it and use [`networkmanager_dmenu`](./.local/bin/networkmanager_dmenu) instead.

   > **How about battery indicator?**
   > Because on the `tint2` panel I turned off battery status.
-Alternatively, install `xfce4-power-manager` and enable system tray icon in **xfce4-power-manager-settings**.
+Alternatively, install `xfce4-power-manager` and enable system tray icon in the **xfce4-power-manager-settings**.

   Remove hashtags for all your needs, then re-login the openbox-session.
   > **Warning!** Putting commands here means that when switching Visual Mode, the program will be restarted.